The Journey to Realness: Transforming Pain into Beauty

 Stay with me here.

-The title of my blog, “Passion, Purpose, and Poopyheads”, defines the struggles I have had trying to accept that I was gifted with passion and purpose –as we all are.
+The title of my blog, “Passion, Purpose, and Poopyheads,” defines the struggles I have had trying to accept that I was gifted with passion and purpose –as we all are.
 The problem has always been the “poopyheads” that keep setting up roadblocks for me to stumble over.

-Picture this: you go to a new doctor and are ushered into his nurse’s station as she takes all your vital signs and then shoves you up on a scale.
-All the while, you cannot help but notice that she is obviously struggling with her health issues.
 Then, you sit for an eternity waiting for the doctor, who finally walks into the room, reeking of cigarette smoke and finishing up the last bite of a McDonald’s Big Mac – his lunch (gag me!).
 Will you trust anything he advises to keep you healthy when he clearly doesn’t follow that advice himself?
 Do you stay or run like hell?
 You decide for yourself, but I’m already in my car!

 GEEEEZZZZZ PEOPLE!

-But, alas, it’s 2022—a new year.
+But, alas, it’s a new year.

 I’m going to speak for myself now.
 You’re welcome to tag along….